MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-A18-inference-2cat-simulationtest.md

 These counts can be found in R by using the `count()` function:

-* Download the R script file from D2L and upload to the RStudio server
+* Download the R script file from D2L and upload to the RStudio server.

-* Highlight and run lines.....to get the counts for each group
+* Highlight and run lines 1--7 to get the counts for each group.

 ``` r